khanonjs/khanon.js-website/public/docs/2-app-states.md

 Once the application has started, the [*onStart*](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) App callback is invoked.
 At this point, instead loading a *GUI* or *Scene*, you can start the ***MainMenuAppState***.
 This state loads a ***MainMenuBackgroundScene***, and a ***MainMenuGUI***.
 After those two are loaded, ***MainMenuAppState*** receives the [*onComplete*](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) [*LoadingProgress*](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) event, displaying both *Scene* and *GUI*.
 The end of ***MainMenuAppState*** will unload both ***MainMenuBackgroundScene*** and ***MainMenuGUI***.

-# Switching to a new App State
+# Switching to another AppState

 There are two ways to switch to a new App State: